covid19datahub/COVID19/styleguide.md

 BRA <- function(level, ...){
 ```

 For each level we create a new @concept and a new subsection in the "Data Sources" @section.
+The `docstring` function automatically generates the documentation for the providers of population data.

 ```R
 #' Brazil